greshny-attic/diffbot/README.md

 This is a ruby client for the [Diffbot](http://diffbot.com) API.

+## Install

+Get the latest version from RubyGems:

+    $ gem install diffbot

 ## Global Options

 You can pass some settings to Diffbot like this: